Is Cebu City, Philippines Safe For Foreigner Visitors? (My Tips)

 To avoid becoming a victim, be vigilant in crowded areas.
 Keep valuables secure and out of sight.
 Carry only what you need for the day, and leave spare cash and cards secured in your lodging.
 Avoid flashing expensive items that will attract attention.
 Stay alert to your surroundings, and walk with confidence to deter opportunistic thieves.

-Unsafe Areas to Avoid
+Unsafe Areas to Consider Avoiding

 While most areas of Cebu City are generally safe, there are a few neighborhoods and streets that are best avoided, especially at night.
 These higher-crime areas include: